salimfadhley/sneaky_telegram_client/src/README.md

 ```shell
 docker-comose run client
 ```
-Provide any login credentials neccecary, and then quit the app by pressing CTRL-C
+Provide any login credentials necessary, and then quit the app by pressing CTRL-C

 Run the app normally:
 ```shell